chilit-nl/reveal.js/2022.03.1.jvmgc/slides.md

 ### JVM Interpreter

 <!-- .slide: class="fragmented-lists" -->
-- The intepreter is an abstraction of the CPU
+- The interpreter is an abstraction of the CPU
-- It convert bytecode to the right CPU instructions
+- It converts bytecode to the right CPU instructions
-- Inteprets bytecode instructions one at a time
+- Interprets bytecode instructions one at a time

 --